HL7/smp-ig/input/pagecontent/background.md

 ### Systems
-The SMP implementation guide defines the responsibilities for the exchange of XXX
+The SMP implementation guide defines the responsibilities for the exchange of Standardized Medication Profiles.

 ### Underlying Technologies
 This guide is based on the [HL7 FHIR]({{site.data.fhir.path}}index.html) standard.
 Implementers of this specification therefore need to understand some basic information about these specifications.